ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-r by another treasure in heaven.”
+by another treasure in heaven.”

 OUR TURN MUST COME.
 “Generation after
 generation,” says a fine writer, “ have felt as we